 - Manmade fats (trans fat/partially hydrogenated oils), also solid at room temperature, have been banned by the FDA.
 “They increase bad cholesterol and usually cause weight gain and inflammation,” she notes.

-3. Tell healthy carbs
+3. Tell healthy carbs from unhealthy carbs.

 - High-fiber carbs (like whole grains and legumes) are always better than simple carbs, like sweets, snack foods, chips, and white bread, pasta or rice.